Misterio77/misterio77/README.md

-### Hey, i'm Gabriel 👋
+### Hey, I'm Gabriel 👋

-Currently working on my Bachelor of Information Systems degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/), as a developer at [U-Get](https://br.linkedin.com/company/u-get), and on a couple personal projects.

 I'm interested in FLOSS, Distributed Systems, Software Engineering, and Functional Programming.
 Mainly working with Linux, Rust, Postgres, Nix, Python, and C/C++.

+I've recently graduated as a Bachelor of Information Systems at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/), and am working as a DevOps Engineer at [Zoocha](https://zoocha.com), on a couple personal projects, and planning to start working torwards a MSc degree.

 My repos are usually mirrored at [my own server](https://m7.rs/git).
 Check it out if you prefer to avoid github!